bitwarden/help/_articles/importing/import-from-1password.md

 ## Import to Bitwarden

-Complete the following steps to import data to your Bitwarden personal Vault (for help importing to an Organization Vault, see [Import Items to an Organization]({% link _articles/organizations/import-to-org.md %})):

-1. Log in to the [Web Vault](https://vault.bitwarden.com){:target="\_blank"}.
+Importing data to Bitwarden **can only be done from the** [**Web Vault**](https://vault.bitwarden.com){:target="\_blank"}.
+To import your data:

-2. Select **Tools** from the top navigation bar.
+1. In the Web Vault, select **Tools** from the top navigation bar.
-3. Select **Import Data** from the left Tools menu.
+2. Select **Import Data** from the left-hand Tools menu.
-4. Select one of the following from the format dropdown:
+3. From the format dropdown, choose one of the following **File Formats**:

    - 1Password (1pif)
    - 1Password 6 and 7 Windows (csv)
    - 1Password 6 and 7 Mac (csv)
-5. Select the **Browse...** button and add the file exported from 1Password.
+5. Select the **Choose File** button and add the file to import or **copy/paste** the contents of your file into the input box.

+   {% callout warning %}Import to Bitwarden can't check whether items in the file to import are duplicative of items in your Vault.
+This means that **importing multiple files will create duplicative** Vault items if an item is already in the Vault and in the file to import.{% endcallout %}
 6. Select the **Import Data** button to complete your import.

-{% callout warning %}
-Importing data multiple times will create duplicates.
-{% endcallout %}
+7. After successful import, delete the import source file from your computer.
+This will protect you in the event your computer is compromised.

 Congratulations!
 You have just transferred your data from 1Password into Bitwarden.